Welcome to the Blue Ridge Highlander...Your Guide

-Chimney Rock Dedication
+Chimney Rock Park

 Meet some of Grady the Groundhog's woodland friends or possibly our birds of prey, a Red-tailed hawk and Great Horned Owl, at our daily 2pm Family Animal Encounters!
 A Park naturalist will explain each animal's role in our ecosystem, how they came to live at the park and lessons on what we can do to help protect wildlife.

-Climbing Tower will be open, Defy gravity with one free climb per person on our Climbing Tower, then grab a Track Trail brochure at Grady's Animal Discovery Den and round out the day with a hike along our Great Woodland Adventure trail with 12 interactive education stations.
+Meet at Grady's Animal Discovery Den for weekday Family Animal Encounters Mon-Fri and at the Outdoor Classroom Sat-Sun.
+Then, grab a Track Trail brochure at Grady's Animal Discovery Den and round out the day with a hike along our Great Woodland Adventure trail with 12 interactive education stations.
 Don't forget your camera!

 Chimney Rock, NC

 The Blue Ridge Highlander logo, all photography, design, graphics, artwork, writing, digital images, etc are the Copyright © of C. Wayne Dukes and Sherry Bell Dukes.
-1996 - 2016, except where otherwise stated.
+1996 - 2017, except where otherwise stated.
 All rights reserved, reproduction, downloading, and/or duplication of any sort is strictly prohibited, all violations will be prosecuted.
 Legal Policy.
 If you have any questions, or comments, regarding this site, e-mail the Highlander.